feedfm/iOS-RadioPlayer/README.md

-This is a demo iOS app that makes use of the Feed Media SDK to power a Pandora-style Internet-radio app.
+This is an iOS app that makes use of the Feed Media SDK to power a Pandora-style Internet-radio app.
 The app shows how you can use station metadata to hide stations and assign images and descriptive text to them.